 Day 3 Enkhuizen - Edam (44 km)

 Enkhuizen has one of the largest marinas in the Netherlands and the Zuiderzeemuseum is located here.
 The Zuiderzeemuseum is a museum devoted to preserving the cultural heritage and maritime history of the old Zuiderzee region.
 With the closing of the Afsluitdijk (Barrier Dam) in 1932, the former sea became the current lake (IJsselmeer).
 Cycling today along the shores of lake IJsselmeer you will arrive at the historic town of Hoorn.
-A major harbour during the during the Dutch ‘Golden Age’ , Hoorn was an important base for the Dutch East India Company (VOC) and the perfect spot for a great lunch!
+A major harbour during the Dutch ‘Golden Age’ , Hoorn was an important base for the Dutch East India Company (VOC) and the perfect spot for a great lunch!
 Head on along the shores of lake IJsselmeer head to the picturesque town of Edam well known for its cheese.